macvfx/Archiware/README.md

 - *volume-archive-full2readonly* Identifies all archive tapes marked as "Full" and changes their mode to "Readonly"
 - **volume-full-vs-appendable** Check tapes in the jukebox and categorize them: Full/Readonly tapes vs Appendable with used size in TiB
 - *volume-list* Create a P5 volume list as CSV from Archiware P5 and save it to /private/tmp/ (Note: Original script form Archiware cli manual.
 Modified by Mat X to add volume and file output directly).

+## P5 Archive Checker
+- *P5 Archive check scripts and app* are in the P5 Archive Checker repo